-All staff should be made aware of the school's safeguarding systems as part of their induction.
+All staff should be made aware of the school's safeguarding systems and relevant policies as part of their induction.
+Relevant policies are listed in Appendix A.

 All staff should receive appropriate child protection training which includes the following:

 - Basic safeguarding information about the school's policies and procedures - Signs and symptoms of abuse (emotional and physical) - Indicators of vulnerability to radicalisation - How to manage a disclosure from a child as well as when and how to record a concern about the welfare of a child (see the one page summary document attached to this policy)